yagmg/cunt/README.md

-# cunt
-Can U Not Tweet?
+# Can U Not Tweet?